Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Cerebral palsy (CP) is a set of conditions that impact a person’s movement, balance, and posture.
 The disorder is prevalent in childhood and is the most common motor disability.
 The term “cerebral” indicates that it is related to the brain, while “palsy” refers to muscle weakness or difficulties in muscle functioning.

-CP results from irregular development of the brain or harm inflicted on it during the development phase, which impairs an individual’s ability to manage their muscles.
+CP results from irregular development of the brain or harm inflicted on it during the development phase, which impairs an individual’s ability to control their muscles.
+Visit to learn more about the causes of cerebral palsy.

 The best food for individuals with cerebral palsy should be rich in vitamins, minerals, proteins, and other vital nutrients.
 Eating the right food can help reduce symptoms and improve overall health and well-being.